dmickelson/KnowledgebaseProject/README.md

 ## Overview

-This project outlines the development of a cloud-based, scalable AI-driven knowledge base platform.
+This project outlines the development of a cloud-based, serverless, microservice, scalable architected AI-driven knowledge base platform.
 The platform enables team members to ask questions that span multiple documents and leverage the context of prompt/chat history for extended conversations.
 The architectural design focuses on being interactive, serverless, modular, and scalable.

 ## Goal